Get your hands on the best vacuum cleaners for builders and say goodbye to dust and debris

 The best vacuum cleaner for liquids and spills

-Charles is another member of the Numatic vacuum cleaner family; however, unlike Henry, this cleaner is both a wet and dry vacuum.
-Though the Charles CVC370-2 is a lot larger with a capacity of up to 15 litres of dry matter, it's actually lighter (when empty) than the smaller Henry vacuums, while packing in a powerful 1060W motor that ensures it packs a punch that can be used for everything from light cleaning of your home to unblocking drains.
+Although the Charles CVC370-2 is significantly larger, with a capacity of up to 15 litres of dry matter, it's actually lighter (when empty) than the smaller Henry vacuums.
+It also features a powerful 1060W motor that ensures it packs a punch, suitable for everything from light cleaning around your home to unblocking drains.

 How to choose the best vacuum cleaners